babkamen/Design-Patterns/behavioral/chain_of_responsibility/README.md

 # Intent

 Chain of Responsibility is a behavioral design pattern that lets you pass requests along a chain of handlers.
-Upon receiving a be_example.request, each be_example.handler decides either to process the be_example.request or to pass it to the next be_example.handler in the chain.
+Upon receiving a com.babkamen.game_example.be_example.request, each com.babkamen.game_example.be_example.handler decides either to process the com.babkamen.game_example.be_example.request or to pass it to the next com.babkamen.game_example.be_example.handler in the chain.

 # Applicability